HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: The Proposed

-Finally, annotations are extended to capture event atmosphere and broader video narratives through the { \texttt{video\_description\_mapper}}.
-These detailed annotations facilitate versatile, automated question synthesis.
-For example, in the \textit{Audio-Visual Speaker Matching} task construction, videos are filtered by verifying that exactly one individual's \textit{Label-3} (visual demographics) matches the video's \textit{Label-10} (audio demographics), with all other individuals exhibiting mismatches.
-The matching individual is established as the ground truth, with others marked as interference, while \textit{Label-1} tracking data assigns distinct identifiers to each person.
-Complete task construction details are provided in the Appendix Section \ref{append:annotation_details_all_task}.
+Finally, { \texttt{video\_description\_mapper}} summarizes overall atmosphere and narrative using MLLMs.
+These multimodal annotations enable automated task construction.
+For example, in the \textit{Audio-Visual Speaker Matching} task, videos are selected where exactly one individual’s visual demographics (\textit{Label-3}) match the audio demographics (\textit{Label-10}), while other individuals’ features mismatch.
+The matched individual serves as ground truth, with IDs assigned via \textit{Label-1} tracking.
+Implementation details for each operator and full task construction appear in Appendices \ref{append:annotation_pipeline} and \ref{append:annotation_details_all_task}.